-^{} This price will increase from 1st June 2013 to £20.
-This increase in cost is directly linked to processing changes that have had to be implemented, as a result of the Protection of Freedoms Act, 2012.
+The increase in administration costs are directly linked to processing changes that have had to be implemented, as a result of the Protection of Freedoms Act, 2012.

-Applications can now be made online.
-These are cheaper, quicker and prevent the errors that often cause delays in processing.
-Ask your Club Welfare Officer if your club is registered to use the online application service and, if not, ask them to contact FAChecks@TheFA.com for registration details.
+Cheaper, quicker applications can be made via the Online CRC Application Service.
+This prevents the errors that often cause delays in processing paper applications.
+Ask your Club Welfare Officer if your club is registered to use the Online CRC Application Service and, if not, ask them to contact FAChecks@TheFA.com for registration details.
 There is an easy to follow e-guide which describes step-by-step, how to use the online application process.

-My Club doesn't know about the online method.
+8. My Club doesn't know about the online method.
 What should I do?

-Your Club can speak with their CFA Welfare Officer, email FAChecks@TheFA.com or ring 0845 210 8080 for information.
+Your Club can either speak with their CFA Welfare Officer, email FAChecks@TheFA.com or ring 0845 210 8080 for information.

-Why doesn't The FA pay for my check?
+9. Why doesn't The FA pay for my check?